 7. Northstar 650

 The Northstar 650 is a terrific, little camper.
 It fits perfectly on standard short-bed and mini-short-bed trucks and features attractive half-wraps on the rear.
-In spite of its compact size, this rugged, 1,400-pound camper is still loaded with an impressive list of standard features, including a large, 30-gallon fresh water tank, an east-west 60×80-inch queen size bed with under bed storage, a 3.7-cubic foot 3-way refrigerator, a 5 gallon horizontal propane tank, a comfortable 6-inch “Suresleep” memory foam mattress, and one of my favorite truck camper options, the Lagun swing-away table system.
-The long list of options for the Northstar 650, includes a 7.5 gallon gray water tank, a north-south bed, an outdoor shower, a Girard tankless water heater, a Dometic DC compressor refrigerator, and a Zamp 160-watt solar power system.
+In spite of its compact size, this rugged, 1,405-pound camper is still loaded with an impressive list of standard features, including a large, 30-gallon fresh water tank, an east-west 60×80-inch queen size bed with under bed storage, a 3.7-cubic foot 3-way refrigerator, a 5 gallon horizontal propane tank, a comfortable 6-inch “Suresleep” memory foam mattress, and one of my favorite truck camper options, the Lagun swing-away table system.
+The long list of options for the Northstar 650, includes a 7.5-gallon gray water tank, a Thetford cassette toilet, a north-south bed, an outdoor shower, a Girard tankless water heater, a Dometic DC compressor refrigerator, and a Zamp 160-watt solar power system.
 If you like to camp in the winter, I highly recommend ordering Northstar’s optional “Sub Zero Package,” which includes an “insulated tent,” an insulated dinette window, and foil-faced wall insulation.
 Overall, a great little camper that can take a beating.
 The only real negative is the dated Oak interior—an interior facelift is badly needed in all Northstar campers.
 The list price for the Northstar 650 is a very affordable $18,890.

 Before you buy a pop-up truck camper, make sure you have the right truck to haul it.
 When it comes to hauling a truck camper, the payload rating of your truck is the most important number you need to know.
 For half-ton trucks, this rating can be less than 1,000 pounds or as high as 3,200.
 This means your camper, plus passengers and gear, must be below this number.
 Determining your truck’s payload rating is easy.
 It can be found either on a driver side door pillar sticker or can be determined by taking the truck to the scales and subtracting the weight of the truck from the truck’s gross vehicle weight rating (GVWR).
 The payload certification form in the truck’s glovebox will have this information, too, but it will also say something to the effect that hauling a slide-in truck camper is NOT recommended.
 You can ignore that recommendation, especially if you’re planning on getting a lightweight pop-up.
 As long as you stay within the payload rating and GVWR of your truck, you’ll be safe, but you’ll probably need to upgrade your tires to get the weight-bearing capacity that you need.
 For a half-ton, that usually means upgrading the OEM passenger-rated tires that came with your truck to a good light truck tire with a load range D minimum.